Skip to content

 5. In Java, we implement abstraction using abstract classes and methods.

-6. In Java, we implement encapsulation using access modifiers like private, public, and protected.
+6. In Java, we implement encapsulation using private, public, and protected access modifiers.

 Using Arrays and Collections